 Hundreds of separate laws and regulations place criminal penalties on sex workers and others working in and connected to the sex industry.
 The vast majority of these laws and regulations do NOT protect sex workers or the general public.

-Four specific examples of laws which expose sex workers to prosecution:
+Three specific examples of laws which expose sex workers to prosecution: